-- Original or certified copies of diploma(s), degree(s), and full transcript(s), showing courses completed and marks; copies of these documents must be certified by a notary public or a professional engineer. - .
-Detailed descriptions of all engineering courses taken, attached to the application.
-PEO tries to compare the courses taken by each applicant with the courses required in Canada. - .
-If the original transcripts, diplomas, degrees, certificates and/or abstracts are not in English, English translations must be prepared by a certified member of the Association of Translators and Interpreters of Ontario or by a Canadian professional engineer, who must certify that he/she is fluent in both languages. - g) Describe how your organization accommodates applicants with special needs, such as visual impairment.
+- Original or certified copies of diploma(s), degree(s), and full transcript(s), showing courses completed and marks; copies of these documents must be certified by a notary public or a professional engineer. - Detailed descriptions of all engineering courses taken.
+PEO compares the courses taken by each applicant with the courses required in Canada. - .
+If the original transcripts, diplomas, degrees, certificates and/or abstracts are not in English, English translations must be prepared by a certified member of the Association of Translators and Interpreters of Ontario g) Describe how your organization accommodates applicants with special needs, such as visual impairment.